 Scenarios with Dynamic rules

 There are a wide variety of scenarios that Dynamic rules allow you to create.
 Here are some of the most common.

 One-on-one meetings with prospects and Customers

 When you conduct one-on-one meetings with prospects and Customers, you may have multiple Team members who are capable of conducting the meetings.
-For example, your Account Executives might be conducting product demos, or your Customer Success Managers might be conducting onboarding sessions.
+For example, your Account Executives might conduct product demos, or your Customer Success Managers might conduct onboarding sessions.

 Using Dynamic rules, bookings can be automatically assigned to Team members in a Resource pool.
 Bookings will be assigned according to the distribution method you choose for the pool, whether via Round robin, Pooled availability, or Pooled availability with priority.

 You may offer meetings that need the participation of multiple Team members from your organization.
 For example, a consulting firm might need a team of consultants to attend a meeting, or a university conducting admissions interviews might need multiple faculty members and professors to attend the interview.